rodrigocezar/carbon/SCHEMA.md

   FOR SELECT
   USING (coalesce(get_my_claim('purchasing_view')::boolean, false) = true AND (get_my_claim('role'::text)) = '"employee"'::jsonb);

-CREATE POLICY "Suppliers with purchasing_view can their own organization" ON "purchaseOrder" FOR SELECT
+CREATE POLICY "Suppliers with purchasing_view can their own purchase orders" ON "purchaseOrder" FOR SELECT
   USING (
     coalesce(get_my_claim('purchasing_view')::boolean, false) = true